xsltdev/nodejsdev.ru/docs/api/fs.md

 -   `mtime` [`<number>`](https://developer.mozilla.org/docs/Web/JavaScript/Data_structures#Number_type) | [`<string>`](https://developer.mozilla.org/docs/Web/JavaScript/Data_structures#String_type) | [`<Date>`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Date)
 -   Возвращает: [`<Promise>`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) Fulfills with `undefined` upon success.

-Changes the access and modification times of a file in the same way as [`fsPromises.utimes()`][`fspromises.utimes()`], with the difference that if the path refers to a symbolic link, then the link is not dereferenced: instead, the timestamps of the symbolic link itself are changed.
+Changes the access and modification times of a file in the same way as [`fsPromises.utimes()`](#fspromisesutimespath-atime-mtime), with the difference that if the path refers to a symbolic link, then the link is not dereferenced: instead, the timestamps of the symbolic link itself are changed.

 ### `fsPromises.link(existingPath, newPath)`